Active Contrastive Learning of Audio-Visual Video Representations: Additional Experiments

 Fig.~\ref{fig:effect-chars-dicts}(a) shows the results as the number of characters (and thus the MI) increases.
 We see that all approaches achieve nearly 99$\%$ accuracy with less than 3 characters; this is the case when the exponent of the MI is smaller than the dataset size (50K), i.e., $e^{I(x,y)}=55$ with one character, $e^{I(x,y)}=2,860$ with 2 characters.
 However, starting from 3 characters, the performance of the regular MoCo (SMoCo) drops significantly; this is because the exponent of the MI (=137,280 (55$\times$52$\times$48)) is much larger than the dataset size.
 Although our model also drops performance when the MI is increased, it outperforms the other approaches by a large margin.
 We also observe that XMoCo outperforms SMoCo in mild conditions (1-5 characters) but performs nearly the same as SMoCo with severe conditions (6-9 characters).
 This suggests that, while cross-modal prediction helps to learn good representations, it also suffers with the same issue when the MI is large, thus adopting active sampling is beneficial.

+\textbf{Effect of dictionary size.} Fig.~\ref{fig:effect-chars-dicts} (b) shows how the dictionary size affects downstream task performance.
+Here we pretrain our model on Kinetics-700 and finetune it on UCF-101.
+Overall, all three approaches benefit from large dictionaries up to a threshold (at about $10^3$), which is consistent with previous empirical findings \citep{he2020momentum}.
+However, both XMoCo and SMoCo starts deteriorating performance after about $10^4$ (which is consistent with previous theoretical claims of Arora et. al \citep{arora2019theoretical}), whereas ours do not suffer even after $10^4$.
+This suggests that there are performance limits by simply increasing the size of a randomly-sampled dictionary, and also shows the benefit of our active sampling approach.

-\textbf{Effect of pretraining datasets.} We investigate the effects of the pretraining datasets, using Kinetics-Sound (22k), Kinetics (240K), and AudioSet (1.8M).
-To do this in a controllable manner, we vary pretraining conditions while using the same protocol to finetune the models end-to-end on downstream tasks.
+\textbf{Effect of pretraining dataset sizes.} We investigate the effects of the size of pretraining datasets, using Kinetics-Sound (22k), Kinetics (240K), and AudioSet (1.8M).
+We vary pretraining conditions while using the same protocol to finetune the models end-to-end on downstream tasks.

 Table~\ref{tab:ours-vs-superv} shows that our model benefits from pretraining on video data, and that the performance improves as we use a large pretraining video dataset (Kinetics and AudioSet) than the relatively smaller dataset (Kinetics-Sound).
 Notably, our approach even outperforms the fully-supervised pretraining approaches by pretraining on a larger video dataset (1.0$\%$, 3.6$\%$, and 8.5$\%$ improvement on UCF101, HMDB51, and ESC50, respectively.)

-\textbf{Online hard example mining vs. active sampling.} Hard negative mining is used in a variety of tasks, such as detection \citep{li2020unicoder}, tracking \citep{nam2016learning}, and retrieval \citep{faghri2017vse++,pang2019libra}, to improve the quality of prediction models by incorporating negative examples that are more difficult than randomly chosen ones.
-As mentioned in the main paper, our active sampling approach can also be interpreted as a form of hard negative mining, in that we actively choose negative samples by optimizing for \textit{uncertainty} and \textit{diversity}.

-In this experiment, we compare our approach to online hard example mining (OHEM) \citep{shrivastava2016training}, which constructs negative samples by explicitly choosing the ones that incur high loss values.
-Specifically, we compute the pseudo-labels for all keys (negative sample candidates) with a given mibi-batch of queries.
-We then compute the classification loss based on these pseudo labels and select the top $M$ keys with the highest loss values.
-We pretrain the models on Kinetics-700 \citep{kay2017kinetics} and report the top-1 accuracy on UCF101 \citep{soomro2012ucf101} and HMDB51 \citep{kuehne2011hmdb}.
-We use the same architecture and hyper-parameters; the only difference is the sampling approach.

-Table \ref{tab:hard-active} shows OHEM is generally less effective than both random sampling and our active sampling.
-Intuitively, OHEM promotes the dictionary to contain the most challenging keys for a given mini-batch of queries.
-Unfortunately, this causes OHEM to produce a \textit{redundant} and \textit{biased} dictionary, e.g., negative samples coming from a particular semantic category.
-This is shown in the table above: When $M$ (mini-batch size) is small, the performance of OHEM is even worse than random sampling, although the gap between OHEM and random sampling decreases as $M$ increases.
-We believe this is because OHEM has a higher chance of selecting similar negative instances.
-When $M$ is large, this issue can be mitigated to some extend, but the performance still falls behind ours by a large margin.
-This suggests the importance of having a \textit{diverse} set of negative samples, which is unique in our approach.